 As one steps into her room, they'll find an oasis of precious pieces.
 Most of the art work serves as a memorial to her deceased mother who was well known for her community activism.

 Edmonds follows in her mom's footsteps with a fascinating history of community activism which guided her towards her own personal calling.
 As a licensed Counselling Psychologist, through out her lifetime, Edmonds has provided remedial health services and care to hundreds of Atlantans undergoing a host of personal struggles such as illness, addiction recovery, and homelessness.

 One such endeavour included Wellness Retreats, a company founded by herself and now deceased husband, Harry Edmonds, in 2001.
 As part of their service offering, Edmonds worked with community partners to find homes for those transitioning from hospitals and rehabilitation centres.

-Although Edmonds would like to see the government do more to provide serious health after-care for those in transition, she sees great purpose in companies, like Stablegold Hospitality, establishing extended stay hotels such as Economy Hotel.
+Although Edmonds would like to see the government do more to provide serious health after-care for those in transition, she sees great purpose in companies, like Economy Hotel, establishing extended stay hotels.

 "The need for these homes is stronger now more than ever," said Edmonds, in reference to Atlanta's affordable housing shortage.